GDPR-Compliant Marketing: Balancing Data Privacy and Lead Generation

 - Provide direction.
 A DPO may provide compliance guidance and recommendations, as well as assist organizations in developing and implementing the right marketing strategies.

 - Keep an eye on data processing operations.
 An officer can monitor data processing processes to ensure that they are compliant.
-This includes reviewing marketing campaigns and ensuring that personal data is gathered lawfully and openly.
+This includes reviewing influencer marketing campaigns and ensuring that personal data is gathered lawfully and openly.

 - Perform privacy impact assessments (PIAs).
 A DPO can undertake PIAs to identify and minimize any privacy issues linked with marketing operations.